mosip/documentation/docs/Common-APIs.md

 KER-MSD-102 | Error occurred while deleting Gender Type details | Delete Issue

 ## POST /genders/search
+This API is used by the Administrator Portal to fetch list of Genders based on a given filter criteria to display the list of Genders on the Portal UI.

 ### Resource URL
 `POST /genders/search`